Once you’ve finished crafting your 3D scene, you’ll probably want to do something with it. For that you will need to use the Export feature.

 ShapeScript scenes use the “Y-up” convention, where the Y-axis points up and the Z-axis points out from the screen.
 Some popular 3D printing applications such as Cura use the “Z-up” convention instead.
 Check the “Convert to Z-Up” option in the export window to export your model in this orientation.

-In addition to 3D model formats, ShapeScript can also export 2D images.
+In addition to 3D models and 2D vector paths, ShapeScript can also export bitmap images.
 By default, images will be captured using the current camera, but you can select a different camera view from the export window.

 The following image formats are supported: